Estate Planning 101

 • Control disposition of assets (distributions during the term of the Trust and upon termination)

-Once established, the grantor will usually make periodic gifts to the trust which the Trustee can use to pay premiums to keep the life insurance policy in force.
-The goal is to make gifts to the trust that are equal to or less than the annual exclusion so as to avoid gift tax consequences on those amounts.
-At death, not only is the death benefit excluded from the estate, but oftentimes the trust is written such that it can make loans to the estate during the estate administration process.
+Once established, the grantor will usually make periodic gifts to the trust which the trustee can use to pay premiums to keep the life insurance policy in force.
+The goal is to make gifts to the Trust that are equal to or less than the annual exclusion ($19,000 in 2025) so as to avoid gift tax consequences on those amounts.
+At death, not only is the death benefit excluded from the estate, but oftentimes the trust is written such that the trust can make loans to the estate during the estate administration process.
 This is helpful if the majority of the estate is illiquid (real estate, farm, land, etc.) and the executor needs cash to pay attorneys, accountants, taxes, and other expenses.

 After administration is completed, the trust can continue to be administered for the benefit of the grantor’s heirs, per the distribution terms that he or she outlined when drafting the document.
 Even if liquidity for the estate is not a concern, this can be a good method to establish a significant source of legacy wealth for heirs which is not included in the estate for estate tax calculation purposes.